 There’s a widespread belief that those who wake up early are more productive and more successful than those who get a later start to their day.
 In fact, society forces us to be morning people in some ways, for example, children start school by 8 AM from elementary to high school and a typical work day for adults starts at 9 AM.
 But did you know that as humans we have a biological predisposition to be a morning person, an evening person, or somewhere in between?
 This is what is known as a chronotype.
-Identifying your chronotype will not only have a positive impact on your sleep schedule but also your productivity.
+Identifying your chronotype will not only have a positive impact on your sleep (as will our sheet sets) but also your productivity.
 So if you’ve ever felt lazy or like an outcast because your day starts and runs a little later than others, read on to learn more about sleep chronotypes and how small shifts in your schedule can greatly improve your productivity.

 What is a sleep chronotype?